CalvinGregory/microUSV/README.md

 ```

 #### Build the CVSensorSimulator
-Navigate to the CVSensorSimulator directory then run the script.
+Navigate to the CVSensorSimulator directory then run the build script.

 ```
 $ cd microUSV/CVSensorSimulator